 Types of muscular dystrophy

-There are five types of muscular dystrophy; Congenital Muscular Dystrophy, Emery-Dreifuss Muscular Dystrophy, Duchenne Muscular Dystrophy, Becker Muscular Dystrophy, and Limb Girdle Muscular Dystrophy.
-Each with its own classification determined by the mode of inheritance, the age of onset, distribution of predominant muscle weakness, involvement of particular skeletal muscle types and overall progression.
+There are five types of muscular dystrophy: Congenital muscular dystrophy, Emery-Dreifuss muscular dystrophy, Duchenne muscular dystrophy, Becker muscular dystrophy, and Limb-Girdle muscular dystrophy.
+Each with its own classification determined by the mode of inheritance, the age of onset, distribution of predominant muscle weakness, the involvement of particular skeletal muscle types, and overall progression.
 However, accurately diagnosing this disease can be very difficult.
-But, with the use of special muscular dystrophy staining, determination of the type of muscular dystrophy can be narrowed down.
+But, with the use of special muscular dystrophy staining, the determination of the type of muscular dystrophy can be narrowed down.

 Proteins involved in muscular dystrophy

 - Dystrophin: Part of the dystrophin-glycoprotein complex.
-Dystrophin deficiency disrupts the membrane localization of both dystroglycans and sarcoglycans.
+Dystrophin deficiency disrupts the membrane localization of both dystroglycan and sarcoglycans.
 Deficiency of one or more of these proteins causes tears in the sarcolemmal membrane

 - Spectrin: Monitors membrane integrity.
-Fibers which show negative labeling for dystrophin and spectrin are damaged or in the early stages of regeneration and is thought to play a mechanical role at the erythrocyte membrane.
+Fibers that show negative labeling for dystrophin and spectrin are damaged or in the early stages of regeneration and are thought to play a mechanical role at the erythrocyte membrane.

-- Merosin (Laminin alpha 2): The heavy chain component of the laminin-2 complex and is located in the basement membrane.
-It is the ligand for the a-dystroglycan of the dystrophin-glycoprotein complex and deficiency of merosin disrupts the extracellular anchor for the dystrophin-glycoprotein complex.
+- Merosin (Laminin alpha 2): The heavy chain component of the laminin-2 complex located in the basement membrane.
+It is the ligand for the a-dystroglycan of the dystrophin-glycoprotein complex, and deficiency of merosin disrupts the extracellular anchor for the dystrophin-glycoprotein complex.

 - Emerin: A transmembrane protein on the inner nuclear membrane where it then projects in the nucleoplasm.
 Found in skeletal, cardiac, and smooth muscle and skin.
 Emerin may belong to a family of lamina-associated structural proteins and whose function is unknown.

-- Caveolin-3: an integral membrane protein is a major component of the caveolae membrane, which are micro-domains of the plasma membrane that have been implicated in signal transduction.
-Most commonly located in scaffolding domain of protein and may act as a scaffolding protein to organize and concentrate specific caveolin-interacting lipids and proteins.
+- Caveolin-3: An integral membrane protein is a major component of the caveolae membrane, which are micro-domains of the plasma membrane that have been implicated in signal transduction.
+Most commonly located in the scaffolding domain of the protein and may act as a scaffolding protein to organize and concentrate specific caveolin-interacting lipids and proteins.

-- Dysferlin: Plasma membrane protein: Present at periphery of fiber in muscle.
+- Dysferlin: Plasma membrane protein.
+Present at the periphery of fiber in muscle.
 Absent or reduced in patients with LGMD2B.
 Localized to the muscle plasma membrane.
 Dysferlin-deficient patients, absent reaction at the sarcolemma but positive nuclear membrane labeling.
-Partially dysferlin-deficient patients, scattered granular positive cytoplasmic areas and diffuse reaction in regenerating fibers.
+Partially dysferlin-deficient patients scattered granular positive cytoplasmic areas and diffuse reaction in regenerating fibers.